How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 Use the canonical USA return guide when the intent is broad USA-to-India planning across taxes, banking, schools, housing, logistics, and move sequencing.

-Moving Back to India from the USA: A Complete 3-Phase Guide (2026)
+Return to India from USA: Complete 3-Phase Guide (2026)

 Canada cornerstone